pleszczy/recruitment-task-for-walkme/README.md

 Efforts to consolidate file output into fewer files, such as enforcing a `SizeBasedFileRollingPolicy` and setting `setParallelism(1)`, did not yield the expected results.
 The problem persists, suggesting that the issue might not stem from file rolling policies or parallelism configurations.

 #### Ongoing Investigations
-- **Java Version Suspicions**: There is an ongoing suspicion that the serialization anomalies could be related to Java 17, necessitating further investigation into the Java serialization mechanisms involved.
+- **Java Version Suspicions**: There is an ongoing suspicion that the serialization anomalies could be related to Java 17, necessitating further investigation into the Java serialization mechanisms involved [FLINK-32380](https://issues.apache.org/jira/browse/FLINK-32380)
 - **Integration Testing**: An integration test for the `WriteOutputDataUseCase` use case was implemented.
 However, this test has not successfully replicated the problematic behavior.
 - **`WriteOutputDataUseCase` is receiving data correctly**
 ![img_4.png](img_4.png)